-In a solemn ceremony at the European Parliament, addressing the elected representatives of 28 Member States, the long-time political prisoner made a vigorous case for democratic values, emphasising that Myanmar/Burma's transition towards them remains far from complete.
-The current constitution, she said, ensures a privileged role for the military which must be reformed in order to guarantee the right of citizens of Myanmar/Burma to 'live in accordance with their conscience' and to 'shape their own destiny'.
-She called for the support of the international community to continue to aid the development of democracy and human rights in Myanmar/Burma, and acknowledged the European Parliament's longstanding support for her cause.
+In a ceremony at the European Parliament, addressing the elected representatives of the 28 Member States, the long-time political prisoner made a vigorous case for democratic values, emphasising that Myanmar/Burma's transition towards them remains far from complete.
+She said that the constitution ensured a privileged role for the military which must be reformed in order to guarantee the right of citizens of Myanmar/Burma to 'live in accordance with their conscience' and to 'shape their own destiny'.
+She called for the support of the international community to continue to aid the development of democracy and human rights in Myanmar/Burma, and acknowledged the European Parliament's long-standing support for her cause.

-Daughter of Aung San, a national hero of independent Myanmar/Burma who was assassinated when she was two, and Khin Kyi, a prominent diplomat of Myanmar/Burma, Suu Kyi witnessed a brutal crackdown on protesters opposing U Ne Win's military regime when she returned to Myanmar/Burma to nurse her dying mother in 1988.
-The massacres led Suu Kyi, known as 'the lady', to begin her non-violent struggle for democracy and human rights.
+Daughter of Aung San, a national hero of independent Myanmar/Burma who was assassinated when she was 2 years old, and Khin Kyi, a prominent diplomat of Myanmar/Burma, Suu Kyi witnessed a brutal crackdown on protesters opposing U Ne Win's military regime when she returned to Myanmar/Burma to nurse her dying mother in 1988.
+The massacres led Suu Kyi, known as 'The Lady', to begin her non-violent struggle for democracy and human rights.
 In 1990 Suu Kyi led her National League for Democracy to an overwhelming victory in the country's election, but the military junta not only refused to hand over power but cracked down on the League's supporters with arrests and bloody reprisals.

-Suu Kyi spent most of the following two decades after 1990 in prison or under house arrest and during this time, the authorities refused her British husband a visa to visit her in Myanmar/Burma, despite the fact that he been diagnosed with cancer.
-Suu Kyi was urged to leave the country instead, but anticipating that she would not be allowed to return, she refused, and did not see her husband again until his death in 1999.
-'The lady' was still under house arrest during Myanmar/Burma's first elections in two decades in 2010, but was released 6 days later.
+Suu Kyi spent most of the following two decades after 1990 in prison or under house arrest, and during this time the authorities refused her British husband a visa to visit her in Myanmar/Burma, despite the fact that he was diagnosed with cancer in 1997.
+The authorities in Myanmar/Burma ignored international calls for him to be granted a visa to visit Suu Kyi under these difficult circumstances, urging her to leave the country instead.
+She refused, anticipating that she would not be allowed to return, and she did not see her husband again.
+He died in 1999.
+'The Lady' was still under house arrest during Myanmar/Burma's first elections in two decades in 2010, but was released 6 days later.

 Suu Kyi stood for a parliamentary by-election in April 2012, in which her party won 43 out of the 45 open seats, making her the leader of the parliamentary opposition, as the country began democratic reforms.
-As opposition leader, Aung San Suu Kyi campaigned for a change in the country's constitution to enable her to stand for presidential election, from which she is barred by a provision ruling out candidates with strong ties to a foreign national.
+As opposition leader, Aung San Suu Kyi campaigned for a change in the country's constitution to enable her to stand for the presidential election, from which she is barred by a provision ruling out candidates with strong ties to a foreign national.
 Suu Kyi's sons are British.